MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 # Supported Windows guests
-This article lists the Windows operating systems supported as guests in Windows Client Hyper-V, as well provides information about integration services.
+This article lists the Windows operating systems supported as guests in Hyper-V on Windows, as well provides information about integration services.

 ## What does support mean?
 Support means Microsoft has tested these host/guest combinations.
-Issues with these setups may recieve attention from Customer Support Services.
+Issues with these combinations may receive attention from Product Support Services.

 Microsoft provides support for guest operating systems in the following manner:
 - Issues found in Microsoft operating systems and in integration services are supported by Microsoft support.